 The substantive pillar on empowerment and participation recognizes the crucial need to underscore the importance of women's empowerment and their holistic and meaningful participation in peace and security processes.
-It acknowledges that addressing gender inequalities and amplifying the agency of women from diverse and intersecting identities is essential for conflict transformation and post-conflict development.
+It acknowledges that addressing gender inequalities and amplifying the agency of women from diverse and intersecting identities is essential for conflict prevention, resolution and transformation, post-conflict development, and peacebuilding.
 By integrating a gender approach across all stages of the peace process and implementing institutional reforms in the security sector, this pillar aims to improve the status of women and promote their active role as change agents.